 Early in the pandemic, we invited several artists in our A.C.T. community to participate in our Make-a-Thing micro-commissions.
 Our only directive to these brilliant, vital artists was to channel the impulses that felt most urgent and necessary to them into a short creative project—in other words, to "make a thing."
 We believe in the generative capacity of artists of every one of theater's sub-disciplines and so have commissioned choreographers, directors, actors, and designers, as well as writers.
-Learn about our commissioned artists below.
+Learn about our commissioned artists and experience their creations below.

 Rotimi Agbabiaka is an actor, writer, director, and teacher who uses humor, glamor, and drama to upset the status quo.
 Most recently, Agbabiaka originated the role of Salima in House of Joy (California Shakespeare Theater) and the role of Cellphone in If Pretty Hurts Ugly Must Be a Muhfucka (Playwrights Horizons).
 Other acting credits include Tom Waits’s Black Rider (Shotgun Players), Bootycandy (Brava! for Women in the Arts, Theatre Bay Area award), originating the role of Boy in runboyrun (Magic Theatre), and several shows with the Tony Award–winning San Francisco Mime Troupe.
 As a playwright, Agbabiaka penned the solo shows Homeless, Type/Caste (Theatre Bay Area award), and Manifesto, as well as the musical, Seeing Red, co-written with Joan Holden and Ira Marlowe and produced by the SF Mime Troupe.